Police Officers And Public Safety Personnel

 The purpose of workers’ compensation death benefits is to provide the widow and dependent children of a worker who has been killed in a job-related accident with monetary compensation for their loss.
 Of course, no amount of money can truly compensate the loss of a loved one; however, the financial help afforded by New Jersey workers’ comp payments can make all the difference for a family that has lost its primary breadwinner.

-The New Jersey law firm of Law Offices of Jonathan F. Marshall can assist survivors who require legal help in recovering death benefits following the untimely passing of a parent or spouse.
+The New Jersey Workers Compensation Lawyer of The Law Offices of Jonathan F. Marshall can assist survivors who require legal help in recovering death benefits following the untimely passing of a parent or spouse.
 If you have a workers’ comp claim, our skilled legal team is prepared to help you and your family.
 Your initial consultation is free and will allow you to ask important questions and get the legal advice you may need to pursue your workers’ compensation death benefit claim.

 Fallen Patrolman Death Benefit Claims